Jim Justice: Environmental policy

 At the beginning of his second term as governor, Justice said he was a believer in alternative energy, pointing to his welcoming of Clearway Energy Group to begin construction of a wind farm, which will increase state wind power by 15%.
 But he added, "it is frivolous for us to think that today our nation can go forward without coal or without gas.
 There will be a day we transition away from fossil fuels.
-But I frankly don’t believe that it is now."
+But I frankly don't believe that it is now."

-COVID-19 vaccine distribution
+COVID-19 vaccines

 Despite being one of the poorest states in the nation, West Virginia was, early on, second only to Alaska in vaccine distribution for COVID-19.
-Since then, it has lagged behind the rest of the nation, ranking 40th in percentage of the population covered as of May 6, 2020.
+Since then, it has lagged behind much of the nation.
 Justice encouraged West Virginians to get vaccinated with the slogan "Do It for Babydog", referring to his dog.

+Justice sometimes expressed frustration with his state's Republican-majority legislature for being too extreme, and in 2024 he vetoed a bill to curb vaccination requirements for nontraditional public school students.
+He acquired nationwide fame during the COVID-19 pandemic for promoting vaccination against the disease in accordance with the advice of medical experts.